waffleSheep/appventure-website-v4/README.md

 # AppVenture Website V4

 This project is based the starter template for Gridsome using Typescript.
-It uses **eslint** and **typescript** for static code analisys.
+It uses **eslint** and **typescript** for static code analysis.
 In order to integrate these tools with Visual Studio Code, you'll need to install **ESLint** and **Vetur** extensions for the editor.

+Before contributing a blog article, check the [documentation](doc/contributions.md)

 ### 1. Install Gridsome CLI tool if you don't have